EthanMarx/BBHNet/README.md

 ## Project organization
-Project is divided into `libs`, modular source libraries for performing the relevant signal processing and deep learning tasks, and `projects`, pipelines for training and inference built on top of these libraries.
+The repository is divided into `libs`, modular source libraries for performing the relevant signal processing and deep learning tasks, and `projects`, pipelines for data generation, training, inference, and analysis built on top of these libraries.

 BBHnet relies on the following [submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules):

-[`hermes`](https://github.com/ML4GW/hermes) submodule includes libraries for exporting trained modesl as accelerated executables, and building a production-ready inference pipeline.
+[`hermes`](https://github.com/ML4GW/hermes) includes libraries for exporting trained modesl as accelerated executables, and building a production-ready inference pipeline.

-[`ml4gw`](https://github.com/ML4GW/hermes) submodule includes torch utilities for common GW data manipulation, like projecting waveforms onto interfermeters
+[`ml4gw`](https://github.com/ML4GW/hermes) includes torch utilities for common GW data manipulation, like projecting waveforms onto interfermeters

-## Current Projects
-The [sandbox](https://github.com/ML4GW/BBHnet/projects/sandbox) pipeline contains several projects used for testing new ideas and configurations in a controlled setting.

 ## Installation